ReScience/ReScience-submission/article/Name-YEAR.md

 # Introduction

-The introduction should introduce the original paper and put it in context (e.g. is it an important paper in the domain ?).
+**The introduction should introduce the original paper and put it in context (e.g. is it an important paper in the domain ?).
 You must also specify if there was an implementation available somewhere and provide a link to it if relevant (and in such a case, you have to specify if the proposed replication is based on this original implementation).
-You should also introduce your implementation by listing language, tools, libraries, etc. and motivate choices if relevant.
+You should also introduce your implementation by listing language, tools, libraries, etc. and motivate choices if relevant.**

+Parasitism is a special case of predation.
+In both interactions, a species (parasitoid or predator) feeds on the other species (host or prey), acting as a regulating factor (Anderson and May, 1978).
+However, the population dynamics of both system are very different.
+Thompson (1924) was the first to propose a model to describe this host-parasitoid system.
+In his model, parasites are limited by the number of eggs they lay.
+Depending on the relative increase rate of hosts and parasites, either both population increase indefinitely or decrease to extinction.
+Later, Nicholson and Bailey (1935) proposed other models for which the rate of increase of parasite is limited by their capacity to find hosts.
+These were the base for many other models where parasites act as regulating factors (Hassell, 1978; Rockwook, 2015).

 # Methods